Please read the following information carefully before starting the application procedure. Should you have any questions, we are happy to help you!

 If you are from a non-EU Member State, you must transfer the course fees to Stenden; you should have received an invoice for this purpose.

 Once we have received your payment and have verified that you meet the visa requirements, we will apply for a student visa on your behalf.
 After approximately four weeks, you will receive a notification that you can collect your visa from the Netherlands Embassy or Consulate in your country.
-For additional information about applying for a student visa, please visit the website of the Netherlands Organisation for International Cooperation in Higher Education (Nuffic).
+For additional information about applying for a student visa, please visit the website of the Dutch organisation for internationalisation in education (Nuffic).

 Proof of sufficient financial means (non-EU students)